Mission Statement and Goals

 Resident physicians at the Center for Family Medicine receive training within a supportive learning environment that models clinical competence and fosters scholarly inquiry.
 The training is designed to satisfy the program's mission of training competent, caring Family Physicians.
 It is expected that upon completion of their training, residents will possess the knowledge, skills and attitudes needed to demonstrate competence in the following:

-- A commitment to continuity of care and family oriented comprehensive care demonstrated by the ability to provide appropriate, effective and compassionate clinical care for the majority of medical problems encountered in clinical practice – in all patient care contexts, including outpatient, inpatient, home and long-term care settings.
+2. Practice a commitment to continuity and family-oriented care demonstrated by the ability to manage and treat the majority of medical problems encountered in clinical practice in all patient care settings.

-- Possession of sufficient knowledge and technical skills to competently perform most procedures within the scope of Family Medicine.
+3. Possess sufficient knowledge and technical skills to competently perform procedures within the scope of family medicine.

-- Consistent emphasis on health care maintenance and disease prevention in addition to caring for acute and chronic medical conditions.
+4. Emphasize disease prevention and health care maintenance in addition to caring for acute and chronic medical conditions.

-- Mastering of medical information – consisting of using technology to obtain medical information, knowing how to critique and appraise information for its validity and usefulness and showing an ability to incorporate the best medical evidence along with their own clinical expertise and the patient's wishes into medical decision making and patient education
+5. Critique and appraise information for its validity and usefulness and show an ability to incorporate the best medical evidence along with their own clinical expertise and the patient's wishes into medical decision making.

-- Consistent demonstration of the fundamental qualities of professionalism – respect, compassion, integrity, responsibility and commitment to ethical practice of medicine.
+6. Exemplify the qualities of professionalism including respect, compassion, integrity, responsibility, and commitment to the ethical practice of medicine.

-- Understanding of the importance of the health and well-being of the physician and his or her own family.
-This includes personal and family health maintenance, as well as recognition of and appropriate response to early indications of physical and emotional health problems and/or impairment.
+9. Understand the importance of physician well-being and resilience.
+This includes personal and family health as well as recognition of early indications of physical and emotional health problems and/or impairment.